shiruken/pyflare/README.md

 Note the curly braces are not to be included.
 ```
 {
-	"email": "{the email address on your Cloudflare account}",
-	"key": "{your API key for Cloudflare}",
+	"key": "{your API Token for Cloudflare}",
 	"zone": "{the DNS zone that contains the record you are updating}",
 	"record": "{the specific record to be updated}"
 	"ttl": "{time to live, 1=automatic}"